 Africanized Honey Bees

-European and Africanized honey bees the nickname "killer bee."
+These pests are famous for their aggression when compared to their European counterparts, earning Africanized honey bees the nickname "killer bee."
 They are known to respond to slight disturbances within a wide range of their hives.
-They swarm around their nests, attack in large numbers when threatened and have been known to chase perceived enemies for over a mile.
+The insects swarm around their nests, attack in large numbers, and have been known to chase perceived enemies for over a mile.Are They Dangerous?

 Africanized honey bees are particularly sensitive to noise and vibration and can be instigated to attack by slight movements.
 While their venom is no more poisonous than that of domesticated honey bees, because they attack in large numbers, an attack can cause severe injuries or death due to the volume of stings.
-Africanized honey bees will also travel greater distances to attack, and once a colony of Africanized honey bees is disturbed, it could remain frantic for a period of time afterwards.
+And once a colony is disturbed, it could remain frantic for a period of time afterwards.

 They will migrate when they experience a food shortage around their hives or if their hives are disturbed by a human.
 Africanized honey bees are unable to survive harsh conditions, such as excessive cold or extremely dry climates.